StephenQSstarThomas/StephenQSstarThomas/README.md

 ## Research Experience

-**Undergraduate Research Program**
+**Undergraduate Research Program** (sorted by time)

+- **CUPT Competition** 2023.3–5
+  - Third Prize in the CUPT (China Undergraduate Physics Tournament) School Competition, as one of the Main Speakers in the team.

-- **Summer Internship at AIWaves**
+- **Summer Internship at AIWaves** 2023.6–8
   - Contributed to the development of the underlying code for an intelligent agent (AI-Agent) and co-authored a paper.
 Received 5k stars on GitHub.
   - [Project Link](https://github.com/aiwaves-cn/agents)

-- **CUPT Competition**
-  - Third Prize in the CUPT (China Undergraduate Physics Tournament) School Competition, as one of the Main Speakers in team
+- **Summer Internship at UNC** 2024.6–8
+  - Worked with Prof. Huaxiu Yao at the Department of Computer Science, UNC-Chapel Hill, as an assistant researcher.
+Contributed to multiple projects.

 ---